+86-159 9860 6917

 What is the role of geotextiles in landfills?

-- Separation: Prevent mixing of waste, soil, and drainage layers, maintaining the integrity of each component.
+- Separation: Prevent mixing of waste, soil, and drainage layers, maintaining the integrity of each component through the use of engineered filtration layers.

 - Reinforcement: Strengthen weak subgrade soils and reduce the risk of settlement.